 Direct access is available to two categories of users, death investigators and third party researchers, and both categories must complete an approval process.

-- Death investigators have responsibilities to assist in coronial investigations, such as Coroners, Registrars, Court Staff and Police.
+Death Investigators, such as Coroners, Registrars, Court Staff and Police are responsible for assisting a coroner in the investigation of a reportable death.
 Death Investigators require approval from the State or Chief Coroner in the relevant jurisdiction.

 All publications released by the NCIS are a presentation of statistics only and are free from opinion or commentary.

 The ABS accesses the NCIS to code coroner certified deaths in accordance with the International Classification of Disease Tenth Revision (ICD-10).
 The ABS and the NCIS work closely to ensure data availability for the coding and publication of national suicide figures.
 Any differences in the publication of figures are due to limitations in release of data and slight differences in the interpretation of coding practices between the two organisations.